Last updated on August 25th, 2021

 - The fetal position: It involves sleeping on your side and curling your legs upwards, like a fetus in the womb.
 It is an excellent way of dealing with pains resulting from a herniated disc (a disc pushed out position).
 It creates spaces between the vertebrae hence the misaligned disc can slide back to its location.

 - On your side with pillows between the legs: Sleep on your side with the legs slightly pulled up.
 Then slip a pillow between your thighs.
 The pillow is the main item in this position.
 It keeps the hips, pelvis, and the spine in proper alignment.

 - On your back with pillows under the knees: It works because it improves weight distribution throughout the body.

 - Pillow under the stomach: It is an option for those who still find it hard to give up sleeping on their tummy.
 Having a pillow below the abdomen keeps the spine in its natural shape.

 - Sleep on a recliner: Recliners are excellent at maintaining spinal alignment while you sleep.
 Investing in a reclined chair or an adjustable bed will do your lower back much good.
 This article “Best Recliners for Sleeping” may help you.

-Some of the sleeping positions to avoid at all cost include having your shoulders on the pillow, sleeping on your stomach and sleeping on one side always.
+Some of the sleeping positions to avoid at all costs include having your shoulders on the pillow, sleeping on your stomach, and sleeping on one side always.
 All these create unnecessary stress on the neck and the spinal code.